junobuild/docs/docs/terminology.md

 ## Wallet

-A wallet is your secure repository for managing and storing crypto money.
-Your wallet is controlled exclusively by you, ensuring that no one, including Juno, can ever access it.
+A wallet is your secure repository for managing and storing resources in Juno.

-Think of it like a digital vault:
+Think of it like a prepaid account:

-- It securely stores your ICP tokens.
-- It acts as your gateway for transactions within the Juno ecosystem.
+- It holds your available resources (cycles).
-- It allows you to top up your modules with cycles.
+- It lets you allocate resources to your projects and modules - e.g. with top-up.

-Because your wallet is also your [mission-control](#mission-control), which requires resources to stay alive, we recommend holding a reasonable amount of tokens.
-Think of it like a day-to-day wallet for frequent operations rather than one for savings.
+- It's automatically created when you sign in to the Console.

+Your wallet is tied to your identity, which is generated when you first log in.

+For more information see [Wallet](miscellaneous/wallet.md) documentation.

 [console]: terminology.md#console
 [satellite]: terminology.md#satellite
 [satellites]: terminology.md#satellite
+[orbiter]: terminology.md#orbiter
 [orbiters]: terminology.md#orbiter
 [mission control]: terminology.md#mission-control
 [mission controls]: terminology.md#mission-control